-Tranche 2 (Summer 2021) supports the creation of more permanent Active Travel projects.
+Tranche 2 (Summer 2022) supports the creation of more permanent Active Travel projects.

 Tranche 2 Consultation

-Cheshire East Council secured £588,000 of DfT funding in the second Tranche of the Active Travel grant.
+Cheshire East Council secured £588,000 of DfT funding in the second Tranche of the Active Travel Fund.
 The grant will be used in conjunction with additional funding currently being sought to implement permanent walking and cycling infrastructure schemes.
 The proposed schemes were assessed against the council’s key objectives:

-- The quality of walking and cycling infrastructure that would be provided;
+- the quality of walking and cycling infrastructure that would be provided

-- Benefits and the impact on levels of people walking and cycling;
+- benefits and the impact on levels of people walking and cycling

-- Providing an alternative to public transport;
+- providing an alternative to public transport

-- Whether the scheme can be delivered within the timescales required by DfT;
+- whether the scheme can be delivered within the timescales required by DfT

-- Likely acceptability to stakeholders (subject to feedback received as part of the planned engagement activities);
+- likely acceptability to stakeholders (subject to feedback received as part of the planned engagement activities);

-- Value for money
+- value for money

-Five schemes were consulted on
+Five schemes were consulted on in February 2021

 - West Street, Antrobus Street and Mill Street (Congleton)